faisalabuzaid/data-structures-and-algorithms/README.md

 2. Dequeue method: to remove the node in the front and returns it's value, if there is a front.
 3. Peek: to print the value of the front node, witthout removing it, if there is a front.
 4. isEmbty: to check if a queue is empty.

+# First-in, First out Animal Shelter.
+Create a class called AnimalShelter which holds only dogs and cats.

+## Whiteboard Process
+not ready

+## Approach & Efficiency
+not ready

+## Solution
+not ready